PARADOXICAL

 Owen Cooper, 15, won best actor at Emmy Awards, making history as the youngest winner ever in that category.

-Meanwhile, people were dancing to this bubblegum K-pop hit, "Soda Pop" by I don't care to name which group.
+Meanwhile, people were dancing to this bubblegum K-pop hit, "Soda Pop" by I don't care to name which autotune-heavy group.

 I'm sure these are three great news to fellow Filipinos all over the world, not minor footnotes: Jessica Sanchez emerged as "America's Got Talent" season 20's grand champion and the first Filipino-descent winner of the competition.
 (Yours truly be like: Meh, shouldn't she have won the first time around?
 That effortless rendition of hers of Whitney Houston-style "I Will Always Love You" is simply unforgettable.)
 Another man named Kirk -- a proud Igorot model named Kirk Bondad -- won as Mister International 2025.
 Third: Veejay Floresca (da who?) won Project Runway's season 21, "a show in which clothing designers worldwide are invited to compete for the top prize."
 (Who knew there's even such a thing?)